Paula Fuller, Program Director

 A satisfactory health record must be on file prior to clinical experience.
 In order to participate in clinical experiences, students must obtain a Criminal Record Check prior to entrance into Respiratory Therapy.
 If participating in clinicals at a Pennsylvania clinical site, the student must also obtain a Child Abuse History Clearance.
 During enrollment, any official change or the initiation of any governmental proceeding affecting the information revealed by the required criminal or child abuse background check must be reported immediately by the student to the director of the Respiratory Therapy program.

 The program cost beyond tuition, fees, and books is approximately $1,500.
 This covers uniforms, liability insurance, a stethoscope, and travel.
 This is a career program and is designed to enable students to seek employment at the program's completion.
-Students planning to transfer should consult with their advisor or the Student Success Center regarding specific program and course transfer issues.
+Students planning to transfer should consult with their advisor or the Advising Center staff regarding specific program and course transfer issues.

 Successful completion of this program qualifies a student to apply for an Associate of Applied Science degree in Respiratory Therapist.